Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Information Required When Requesting a Support Worker for on Campus and Online Exams and In Class Tests:

-Academic Schools should contact Learning Support by the deadline to confirm that a student requires the Exam Support Worker they have been recommended in the PLSP for online and on campus exams (but please see below where an exception to this may apply).
-Please email learning.support@hud.ac.uk to confirm and provide the following:
+The Module Leader responsible for the In-Class Test should contact Learning Support at least seven working days ahead of the ICT to confirm that a student requires the Support Worker they have been recommended in the PLSP for online and on campus in-class tests.
+Please email learning.support@hud.ac.uk to make the request and you will be sent a MS Form to complete with the essential details about the in-class test (date, location, start and finish times etc.)

 Accessing the Personal Learning Support Plan: